endlessm/eos-knowledge-lib/releases/sdk3.md

 ## Release notes ##

+### SDK 3.1 (March 5, 2018) ###

+- Modular framework: Fixed sharing to Facebook when your online account login has expired.
+- Modular framework: Some improvements to the appearance of Wikipedia articles.
+- Modular framework: Fixed some visual regressions around titles on cards.

 ### SDK 3.0 (February 5, 2018) ###
 This is the first release in the SDK3 series.